Last Updated: December 19, 2024

 Reserving a Business Name

 If you aren’t ready to officially register your LLC, you can reserve your business name via the Hawaii Business Express website for up to 120 days.
-The reservation can be done for a small filing fee.
+The reservation can be made for a small filing fee.

 Filing a DBA: Hawaii